atomicarchitects/e3nn_tetris/README.md

 ### (Preliminary) Training time comparision with e3nn-jax on RTX A5500

 TODO: Need to test out on bigger datasets/models.
-The throuhgput is roughly the same but there might be some initialization differences that make JAX converge faster.
+The throughput is roughly the same but there might be some initialization differences that make JAX converge faster.

 - e3nn + Torch 2